 Meat products may only be derived from an animal that has split hooves and chews its cud.
 The animal must be ritually slaughtered by a specially trained and qualified slaughterer.
 The animal must feel no pain during slaughter.
 Animals in this category are cattle and bison.
 Some animals, such as pigs, are forbidden as they do not have split hooves and chew their cud.

 Kosher fowl include domesticated birds such as chickens, hens, turkeys, duck and goose, and follow fall into the meat category.
 These may be eaten if ritually slaughtered.

 Only fish with scales may be eaten.
 This includes, but is not limited to, salmon, flounder, sea bass, haddock, cod, red snapper, etc. However, catfish, swordfish, and all seafood (lobster, crab, scallops, etc) are forbidden.
 Fish, like eggs, are considered parve, that is, they are neither milk products nor meat products, and may be eaten with either meal.

 Kosher products in the grocery store are generally marked with a kosher symbol.
 Here are some kosher symbols found on products.

 KDE: Kosher-Pareve ingredients that are produced on Dairy Equipment

 KP: Kosher for Passover

 Note: The “K” symbol means that the company represents the product to be kosher.
 There is no assurance that a Rabbi or agency certifies the product.
-The kosher consumer is advised to always investigate who stands behind the symbol before purchasing any product.
+The kosher consumer is advised to always investigate which certifying agency stands behind the symbol before purchasing any product.

 For more information on kashrut laws, consult your rabbi.